PatriceVignola/Windows-Machine-Learning/Tools/WinMLRunner/README.md

 ## Visual Studio Code

 Another way to build, run and test WinMLRunner is to use [VS Code](https://code.visualstudio.com/).
-The scripts are in the Tools subfolder and `launch.json` + `tasks.json` have already been configured
+The scripts are in the Tools subfolder and `launch.json` + `tasks.json` have already been configured.

 ### Build